R-Neville/chromaticity/README.md

 color picker.
 If you stumble across one that you like, you can add it to your favourites or even create a palette and save it for later!
 Palettes are useful for grouping together related colors.
 You can easily rename or delete a palette, or remove colors from a palette/favorites using context menus!

+This app is currently deployed at [https://r-neville.github.io/chromaticity/](https://r-neville.github.io/chromaticity/).
+Check it out!